waa/mtx-changer-python/README.md

 drive_device              The drive's /dev/nst#, or /dev/tape/by-id/*-nst, or /dev/tape/by-path/* node.
-                          Or, the destination slot for the transfer command. drive_index               The zero-based drive index. jobname                   Optional job name.
-If present, it will be written after the timestamp to the log file.
+                          Or, the destination slot for the transfer command. drive_index               The zero-based drive index.

 -h, --help                Print this help message
 -v, --version             Print the script name and version

 ```

 ### Example command lines and outputs: